kmurph73/set-state-is-great/README.md

 Global state management without the ceremony.
 No Context, Redux, actions, thunks, selectors, or anything that ends in "ducer."
 Zero dependency (other than React of course).
 Written in & optimized for TypeScript.

-[Strict Mode](https://reactjs.org/docs/strict-mode.html) Quirk (dev only): [useComponentId](https://gist.github.com/sqren/fc897c1629979e669714893df966b1b7#gistcomment-3591823), which this lib uses, produces two differing values (due to Strict Mode double rendering each component).
-This may cause React to falsely warn of a memory leak, again in dev only.

 ## Installing

 ```